2 4 0 T U R B O . C O M

 Transmission Mount and Crossmember

-HERE'S THE PROBLEM I LATER DISCOVERED.
+HERE'S THE PROBLEM

 MY CHANGES TO SOLVE THIS PROBLEM.

-I shared the above sketches on Turbobricks.
-The transmission mount above is at an angle, pretty much exactly the same as a factory Volvo manual transmission mount.
-My measurements found there was enough room to use a few smaller different style mounts, depending on where the best position for the crossmember ended up (there are only a few existing bolt-in positions for that).
-Using a Ford T5 mount for this is pushing it, since it's SO TALL, but using these ideas above, a Volvo M46 rubber mount or something similar could certainly fit in there.
+My measurements found there was enough room to choose from a few smaller style mounts, depending on where the best position for the crossmember ended up.
+There are only a few existing bolt-in positions for the crossmember.
+Using a Ford Mustang T5 mount like I did at first was not going to work and there not really enough room if it was tilted, because it's TOO TALL.
+Using a smaller tilted mount, like a Volvo M46 rubber mount or something similar could certainly fit in there without much trouble.

-A Turbobricks member then began offering a new crossmember design using steel box tubing.
-His design normally offered the typical vertical T5 mount configuration that became a problem for me.
-I discussed my ideas with him (using the above sketches) and he agreed to modify a custom mount for me, which would hold an ANGLED transmission mount that I needed.
-He made a strong effort using a 240 he had access to with a T5 installed, but he made an error.
-Instead of fitting a more compact M46 style mount, he made the mistake of fitting a LARGE Ford T5 mount, without considering first how low to the ground his design was going to end up.
-This resulted in part of the crossmember being pretty much too low for a lowered 240.
+He made a strong effort, while using a 240 he had access to, which had a T5 installed.
+But he made an error.
+Instead of fitting a more compact style transmission mount, he made the mistake of fitting a way too LARGE Ford Mustang T5 mount (not what I asked for).
+He also goofed and neglected to consider how low to the ground his design was going to end up when installed.
+This resulted in this lowest part of the crossmember (BELOW) being way too low for an already lowered 240.

 REPAIRING THE CARNAGE